 The announcement follows Harwood’s plans to open a 22-story boutique hotel in the district, called Hȏtel Swexan.

-New York-based fitness franchisor Retro Fitness has opened four gym locations in DFW and announced plans for 25–30 more.
+Florida-based fitness franchisor Retro Fitness has opened four gym locations in DFW and announced plans for 25–30 more.
 The new locations are part of the company’s Project Lift Initiative, which aims to bring affordable and accessible fitness to working-and middle-class Black and Brown communities.

 “We all hear about food deserts, but they are also health club deserts,” said Retro franchisee and Eastwood Capital Partners managing partner James Collins.
 “Just like you have with grocery stores and hospitals, health clubs really should be a part of the infrastructure of, not just our country, but in particular, these communities.”
 Nationwide, Retro Fitness plans to bring 500 new gyms to 50 diverse communities in the next five years through Project Lift.

 Collins is leading the charge for Retro Fitness in North Texas, having opened four locations at the start of the New Year in Mesquite, Garland, North Dallas, and Richardson.
 Retro Fitness acquired these locations from YouFit Health Clubs, allowing Collins to fasttrack their openings and bring over many former YouFit members.
 He plans to build three or four more locations in North Texas from the ground up, aiming to open them before the end of the year.

 “Our goal is to open those gyms in the fall and early winter, before the end of the year,” Collins said, adding that he is in advanced-stage negotiations on five to seven more locations in the region.
 He anticipates the market cap for Retro Fitness in Texas to be at 25 to 30 gym locations.